Defense Representation for Sexual-Assault Charges in Wisconsin

 An allegation of sexual assault is one of the most serious charges anyone can face, with consequences that reach far beyond the courtroom.
 Before any evidence is tested or any plea is entered, our defense attorneys examine the factual basis of the accusation, the investigative process, and the rights that may have been violated along the way.
 If you have been accused, speak to a Cafferty & Scheidegger defense lawyer immediately, before making any statement to investigators.

-If you are being investigated for sexual assault, or have already been charged in a community in Southeastern Wisconsin, don’t give the prosecutor a chance to build a strong case.
-Call the criminal defense attorneys at Cafferty & Scheidegger, S.C., in Racine or Kenosha Wisconsin.
+If you are being investigated for sexual assault, or have already been charged in Southeastern Wisconsin, call the criminal defense attorneys at Cafferty & Scheidegger, S.C., in Racine or Kenosha before speaking with investigators.

 The Governing Wisconsin Statute